Back to Hopfield Hub

 Why Exponential?

-The log-sum-exp energy creates exponentially many well-separated minima in $\mathbb{R}^d$.
-Intuitively:
+The log-sum-exp energy supports exponentially many well-separated minima in $\mathbb{R}^d$:

 Attention Equivalence: Numerical Proof

-We computed both the Hopfield single-step update and standard softmax attention with identical inputs:
+Hopfield single-step update vs. standard softmax attention, same inputs:

 Metric Value